elifesciences-publications/HVC_paper/README.md

+### This code is associated with the paper "EM connectomics reveals axonal target variation in a sequence-generating network". eLife, 2017. http://dx.doi.org/10.7554/eLife.24364

 1. Contents
 -------------------
 This repository contains the data files (see releases for a data.zip with tracings annotations) as well as source code required for